 Who is eligible to access the grant?

-The contribution payable by the customer will be subject to a site survey, location and OLEV Terms & Conditions.
+The contribution payable by the customer will be subject to a site survey, location and OZEV Terms & Conditions.

-Please click here to view OLEV’s full Terms & Conditions.
+Please click here to view OZEV’s full Terms & Conditions.

-What does the OLEV domestic charge point installation include?
+What does the OZEV domestic charge point installation include?

-The following information provides a guideline of what is considered to be a standard OLEV grant subsidised domestic home charge point installation:
+The following information provides a guideline of what is considered to be a standard OZEV grant subsidised domestic home charge point installation:

 - A maximum run of 10 metres from source of supply (consumer unit) to charge point.